TWH#34: Enable a Framework, Create Discipline

 I’m not sure I have a definition of leadership of my own, but a few moons ago I came closer to its essence.
 As so often happens with these things, it came from a somewhat unlikely place.

-Chamath Palihapitiya is a Sri Lankan-born Canadian and American venture capitalist, the founder and CEO of Social Capital.1 He made a name for himself a decade ago leading the early Growth team for Facebook.
+The Essence of Leadership He made a name for himself a decade ago leading the early Growth team for Facebook.
 In the video below, he tells of the process they used to grow to millions—and then billions—of users.

 Towards the end, almost unnoticeably, he says “all I did was enable a framework and create discipline.”